ophelie-gaudin/2048-technical-assessment/README.md

 - They can never be more than 2 cards with the same number, and each number must appear on exactly 2 cards.
 Therefore, there can only be a multiple of 2 cards, with a minimum of 4 cards.
 - The user can click on a card to display its number
 - When two cards are shown, after a small delay, and before the user clicks on any other card, the shown cards should go back to their hidden state
-- When two shown cards share the same number, they should stay hidden until the end of the game.
+- When two shown cards share the same number, they should stay shown until the end of the game.
 - The game stops when all cards are shown

 ### Main Objective :